KaiYan289/KaiYan289.github.io/about.markdown

 111. When you don't know where is the problem of your algorithm, go and check if your dataset has problems.

+112. If you are working optimizations of f-divergences on a probability simplex, consider Fenchel conjugate; consider Donsker-Varadhan representation and https://people.lids.mit.edu/yp/homepage/data/LN_fdiv.pdf Thm 7.14.

 <!--
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)